Thinking-Based Learning, basic tool for competency-based learning

-Article by Robert J. Swartz
+By Robert J. Swartz

 Over the past 25 years teachers in the USA, and more recently elsewhere, have been exposed to a wide variety of instructional techniques aimed at helping to improve the thinking abilities and practices of our students.
 Often these have come integrated into their own set of materials.
 Others have been based on a wide range of educational research and promoted on their own for use in the regular classroom.
 Cooperative learning, teaching for metacognition, the use of higher-order questions, and providing ample wait time for student responses are examples of the latter.
 “Mediated learning”, “lateral thinking”, and “philosophical enquiry” are examples of the former.

 However, more and more, and through a process of extraction, refinement, combination, and transplantation, systematic instructional frameworks for teaching thinking have been developed which infuse many of these techniques into standard content instruction, making curricular content the subject matter that students are prompted to engage with using of these techniques in organized programs of instruction.
 This has happened in history programs and science programs especially, but it has gradually been a phenomenon that has found its way into almost every level of K – 12 (and even college) education.

 Strategies for thinking skills and important habits of mind are made explicit, students then use these to think about important elements of curricular content, and a metacognitive layer is woven throughout.